Analytify/wp-analytify/readme.txt

 == Changelog ==

+= 1.0.4 - 2015-03-26 =
+* Bug fix: Avg Time on Page under the post/pages stats was showing AvgSessionDuration.
+So, It should be AvgTimeOnPage.
+* Bug fix: Avg Time on Site in Dashboard stats was showing AvgSessionDuration.
+So, It should be AvgTimeOnPage.

+= 1.0.3 - 2015-02-21 =
+* Fixed bug showing this error message "Don't load boxes if no post type is selected".

 = 1.0.2 - 2015-01-16 =
 * Fixed issues with post exclude function
 * Made transition from free to premium version more stable.